 Blood in the urine (haematuria)

 This is the most common symptom of bladder cancer.
 It often occurs suddenly, but is usually not painful.
-There may only be a small amount of blood in the urine and it may look red or brown.
+There may be only a small amount of blood in the urine and it may look red or brown.
 For some people, the blood may come and go, or it may appear only once or twice.

 Changes in bladder habits